 Broken Beach is a rock formation (not a beach).
 The natural bridge spanning the blue waters below is one of the highlights of Nusa Penida.
 Right by Broken Beach is one of the island’s biggest draws: Billabong.
 Billabong is a natural pool that can be reached down a path from Broken Beach.
 The little lagoon is set in craggy volcanic rock that is filled by the crashing waves. *It is a stunning photo opportunity, but be careful; people have been swept out by the waves.

 Nusa Penida is an amazing island and if you are looking for adventurous off the beaten track adventures in Bali, this is where to find it.
 However, keep in mind that it is big, and the roads are pretty rough.
 So, be careful driving, take your time, and keep an eye on the clock.
 If you find yourself staying awhile in some of these spots, consider staying an extra day to explore more.
-You won’t be disappointed.
+There are lots of things to do in Nusa Penida, so trust me when I say you won’t be disappointed.